cavo789/marknotes_md2html/README.md

 3. Click on the Copy to clipboard button so you can paste the HTML rendering in an email f.i.

 ![demo.gif](image/demo.gif)

+## Tips

+- You can type something like `==important part==` to put that section in a highlighted section.
+- When the markdown content start with a YAML block, that block is ignored during the HTML conversion

 ## License